lexis-peelot/Silex-CLOB/README.md

    - Orders are sorted by price (highest first)
    - Each order is processed:
      - Matched against counter-orders in the book
+     - Integrator fees deducted from filled amounts
      - Unmatched remainder either placed on book or refunded
-   - Trade history is flushed to permanent storage
+   - Trade history and integrator fees are flushed to permanent storage

 3. **Matching Algorithm**:
    - For each pending order, traverse counter-orders in ascending price order
    - Calculate maximum fill based on price compatibility
-   - Execute transfers for each match
+   - Execute transfers for each match (minus integrator fees)
    - Update or remove maker orders based on remaining amounts
    - Handle expired orders automatically